hugoroy/hroy.eu/tips/webos-touchpad-restore.markdown

 -----------------

-The below assumes you are comfortable with Linux, using shells, running commands, interacting with non-graphical interfaces, and know how to run/install stuff on your laptop.
+The below assumes you are comfortable with Linux, using shells, running commands, interacting with non-graphical interfaces, and know how to run/install stuff on your computer.

 You will need: